How to Get Around Copenhagen

 Getting from the Airport to City Centre

-If you're wondering how do you get from Copenhagen Airport to the city centre then there are a few options and the journey is fairly straightforward.
+If you're wondering how to get from Copenhagen Airport to the city centre then there are a few options and the journey is fairly straightforward.
 Most of the locals speak English but, before departing, you might like to scan over some useful Danish words and phases to make getting around easier.

 The quickest and easiest way is to take the train or metro which depart from terminal 3 of the airport.
 You can buy a single 3 zone ticket for 38kr (£4.36).
 The journey takes around 15 minutes.